-5.1 Valvular Heart Disease and Pulmonary Arterial Hypertension treatment, during treatment, and after treatment with FINTEPLA concludes.
+5.1 Valvular Heart Disease and Pulmonary Arterial Hypertension

+Because of the association between serotonergic drugs with 5-HT2B receptor agonist activity, including fenfluramine (the active ingredient in FINTEPLA), and valvular heart disease (VHD) and pulmonary arterial hypertension (PAH), cardiac monitoring is required prior to starting treatment, during treatment, and after treatment with FINTEPLA concludes.
 Cardiac monitoring via echocardiogram can identify evidence of valvular heart disease and pulmonary arterial hypertension prior to a patient becoming symptomatic, aiding in early detection of these conditions.
 In clinical trials for DS and LGS of up to 3 years in duration, no patient receiving FINTEPLA developed valvular heart disease or pulmonary arterial hypertension [see Boxed Warning and Adverse Reactions (6.1)].